openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 The parser spends most of its time doing regular expressions and manipulating strings.
 If you give it a very long string full of Bible references, it could block your main event loop.
 Depending on your performance requirements, parsing large numbers of even short strings could saturate your CPU and lead to problems.

 In addition, a number of the tests in the "real-world" section of `src/core/spec.coffee` have comments describing limitations of the parser.
-Unfortunately, it's hard to solve them without incorrectly parsing other cases--one person intends `Matt 1, 3` to mean `Matt.1,Matt.3`, while another intends it to mean `Matt.1.3`.
+Unfortunately, it's hard to solve them without incorrectly parsing other cases—one person intends `Matt 1, 3` to mean `Matt.1,Matt.3`, while another intends it to mean `Matt.1.3`.

 ## Tests

 One of the hardest parts of building a BCV parser is finding data to test it on to tease out corner cases.
 The file `src/core/spec.coffee` has a few hundred tests that tripped up this parser at various points in development.

 In addition, the file `test/tests.zip` has 460,000 tests drawn from 115 million real-world tweets and Facebook posts.
-These tests reflect the most-popular ways of identifying passages--each entry in the `Text` column occurs in ten or more tweets or posts.
+These tests reflect the most-popular ways of identifying passages—each entry in the `Text` column occurs in ten or more tweets or posts.
 (The total number of unique passage strings in the corpus is six million, with the vast majority occurring fewer than ten times.)

 The tests are arranged in three columns: